 I've been using it for years Parallels Desktopbecause my accounting program only runs on Windows.
 But what has been annoying me more and more recently: Search results from Windows or from the virtual machine (VM) kept appearing in my Spotlight search under macOS (High Sierra).
 Basically not tragic, but if, like me, you often start programs via Spotlight, for example by pressing cmd + space bar for Spotlight and then only typing the first three letters of the program name, you often end up with programs that run under Windows.

 Chapter in this post:

 This often happens on the computer.
-I type "REC" and then Return, because the Spotlight calculator app has usually already been selected.
-Recently, however, the Windows calculator app is in the first place in Spotlight (for whatever reason) and when you start it, the VM starts up with Parallels and then the Windows calculator app starts.
-A very time-consuming mistake that has elicited a moderate tantrum several times.
+I type “REC” and then Return because Spotlight's Calculator app is usually already selected.
+Recently, however, the Windows Calculator app is in the first place in Spotlight (for whatever reason) and when you start it, the VM with Parallels starts up first and then the Windows Calculator app starts.
+A very time-consuming mistake that has elicited a medium tantrum from me several times.